 Mindfulness and meditation.
 Chronic back pain is something that puts a strain on both the physical and mental state.
 It can lead to frustration, depression, and irritability, which can be managed with the help of yoga, tai chi, meditation, and other relaxation techniques.

 Diet.
 There are diets that are known to be highly inflammatory, especially diets that are high in trans fats, processed foods, and refined sugars.
-It is important that you speak to your doctor about whether it might be your diet that is increasing chronic back pain.
+It is important that you speak to your back pain doctor about whether it might be your diet that is increasing chronic back pain.
 It is important that you maintain a healthy weight, as this can reduce the pressure that is being put on the spine and therefore the pain that you experience.

 Listen to your body.
 When you suffer from chronic pain it is important to adapt, by listening to your body and pacing yourself.
 It is important that you don’t overdo it, such as when mowing the lawn or when going to get groceries.
 There are many activities that can worsen your pain and it can help to avoid such activities.